tmjssz/microraiden/microraiden/stale_state_attack/README.md

 ## Run Simulation

-1. Start a local private network with at least one miner
+1. Start a local private network with at least one miner and the deployed microraiden contract.
+This can be done with the python script in `./geth-cluster`.

-2. Deploy the microraiden contract in your local testnet, e.g. with this script: https://github.com/tmjssz/microraiden/blob/master/contracts/deploy/deploy_testnet.py
+    * If you run your own network, make sure to deploy the microraiden contract in your local testnet, e.g. with this script: https://github.com/tmjssz/microraiden/blob/master/contracts/deploy/deploy_testnet.py
       * There must be a configuration for the network id of your private network in `NETWORK_CONFIG_DEFAULTS`of https://github.com/tmjssz/microraiden/blob/master/microraiden/config.py

       ```python
       # Example for network id = 15
       15: NetworkConfig(